Cyber Security Basics FAQ

 - Visiting questionable websites.

-- Clicking on attachments in email.
+- Clicking on attachments or links in email.

 - Clicking on false ads claiming to have identified malware on your PC.

-Q: What does UNC do to help protect my computer from malicious software?
+What does UNC do to help protect my computer from malicious software?

-A: In addition to providing awareness training opportunities, the University uses several technologies to assist in protecting campus computers from malicious programs.
+In addition to providing awareness training opportunities, the University uses several technologies to assist in protecting campus computers from malicious programs.
 The computing network is also monitored for computers which may have fallen victim to an infection.
 If a computer on campus is found to likely be infected with malicious software, the owner must take appropriate actions to clean the computer promptly, or the computer may be temporarily blocked from accessing the computing network.
 In cases where the malware carries with it severe consequences, a computer may be immediately removed from the network at the University’s discretion.
 Network access is granted upon the University’s confirmation that the infection no longer exists.

-Q: Is this all that I need to know about using the University’s computing network?
+Is this all that I need to know about using the University’s computing network?

-A: No, these are just a few of the major topics you should be familiar with.
+No, these are just a few of the major topics you should be familiar with.
 However, it is the University’s expectation that students read and adhere to all policies, regulations, guidelines, etc. regarding computing at the University.
 Here are links to some of the policies, regulations, and guidelines: